When You Get Married, Do You Share Debt?

 Nine states use a different legal framework called community property (see below).
 In these states, married couples are viewed as jointly and equally owning nearly everything together.

 Debt assumed during your marriage is understood to be "community" responsibility, with each spouse under equal obligation for repayment.
-No matter whether both spouses agreed to the debts, or even whether both knew about them, both are equally responsible to cover them.
+Even if both spouses didn't agree to the debts—or, even if one spouse didn't know about them—in a community property state, both are equally responsible to cover them.
 Assets and income are also considered equally shared.
 Upon your spouse's death, you may remain responsible for debt if it was considered community property.

 There are some exceptions; for example, inheritances belong exclusively to the person who received it, unless they commingle it in a joint account they share with a spouse.